Watch the video

 Broad topics that connect to what you sell, but do not sell directly.
 Educational material that helps people understand a problem they might not have named yet.

 Someone searching "why am I always tired" might eventually need a sleep product.
 Someone searching "how to grow my business" might eventually need marketing services.
 The awareness content meets them early.
+When these people eventually start evaluating solutions, a brand they already recognize has an advantage over one they discover for the first time.

 Education content: middle of funnel